It might seem counter intuitive to shop for garden items in the middle of winter, when the few remaining twigs and branches are encrusted in frost.

 "By finding one-of-a-kind things, it satisfies me, and just having a statue or a birdbath or a trellis on your terrace draws your eye and enhances, whether inside or out," Hamlen said.

-Folly is perched a stretch of the Post Road populated with boutique stores and restaurants, in a jaunty white building with a gray and white striped awning.
+Folly is perched on a stretch of the Post Road populated with boutique stores and restaurants, in a jaunty white building with a gray and white striped awning.
 Hamlen's inspiration for the shop and its contents comes largely from old English gardens.
 The name of the shop itself is an English term for a landscape embellishment, "something in the distance that calls your eye," Hamlen said.
 (Eagle-eyed viewers of Downton Abbey might spot a "folly" on the grounds of the show's sweeping estate).

 "Darien has some other shops that feature decorating options, yet each one has their own niche," said Carol Wilder-Tamme, president of the Darien Chamber of Commerce.
 "Folly is a wonderful addition to the nice mix of shops in that section of the central business district."